Hotels in Cooperstown, New York

 Which hotels in Cooperstown, New York offer free parking?

-Which hotels in Cooperstown, New York have a pool?
+Which hotels in Cooperstown, New York have an outdoor pool?

 Which hotels in Cooperstown, New York have suites or extra space?